apjanke/octave-chrono/README.md

 Building Chrono requires a compiler.
 That means you need to [install Visual Studio Community](https://visualstudio.microsoft.com/downloads/) on Windows.

+## Documentation

+The user documentation is in the `doc/` directory.
+See `doc/chrono.html` or `doc/html/index.html` for the manual.

+The developer documentation (for people hacking on Chrono itself) is in `doc-project/`.
+Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

 ## License

 Chrono contains material licensed under the GPL, the Unicode license, and Public Domain.